-Audi Q4 Sportback e-tron reliability & safety rating
+Audi Q4 Sportback e-tron review: reliability & safety rating

 |Euro NCAP||Adult protection||Child protection||Safety assistance|

 |5 stars (2021)||93%||89%||80%|

 The Audi Q4 e-tron was put through independent Euro NCAP crash-testing in September 2021 and received a five-star rating, which also applies to the Sportback version.
 Audi as a brand hasn't excelled in recent UK customer-satisfaction surveys, however.

 Both the Q4 e-tron and the Q4 Sportback e-tron are too new for any wide-ranging reliability data to be available, although given that they use the same MEB mechanical platform that underpins the Skoda Enyaq iV and Volkswagen ID.4, and no major issues have arisen with those models so far, you shouldn't be too worried.